Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 new parent nodes are created, they're created correctly so that searches for the same versions continue converging to the same entries in the log.

-To monitor a given search key, users maintain a small amount of state: a map from a position in the log to a version counter.
-The version counter is the highest version of the search key that's been proven to exist at that log position.
+To monitor a given label, users maintain a small amount of state: a map from a position in the log to a version counter.
+The version counter is the highest key-version of the label that's been proven to exist at that log position.
 Users initially populate this map by setting the position of an entry they've looked up, to map to the version of the key stored in that entry.
-A map may track several different versions of a search key simultaneously, if a user has been shown different versions of the same search key.
+A map may track several different versions of a label simultaneously, if a user has been shown different versions of the same label.

 To update this map, users receive the most recent tree head from the server and follow these steps, for each entry in the map: